 - Wells Fargo Business Platinum Credit Card

 Typically, this card offers a $500 bonus after spending $5,000 in the first three months.
 That’s a 10% return on spend, so it’s a good card to get while taking a break from the main credit card companies.
+Unfortunately, it seems like recently they’ve cut it down to $300 for $3,000 worth of spend.
+Still decent and not bad if you need a filler card to hold you over.

 Things To Think About With Wells Fargo Business Cards.
 The big limitation with this card is that you can only open this card online if you have a Wells Fargo bank account that’s been open for at least 12 months.
 The best thing to do here is to open a Wells Fargo checking account when they’re offering a good bank account bonus.
 They typically offer these bank account bonuses several times per year.